Nyngan - Warren

 Nyngan - Warren features high concentrations of lone person households, with a higher-than-average median household size

 Family households account for 65.4% of all households, including 25.4% couples with children, 28.2% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 34.6%, with lone person households at 32.4% and group households making up 2.0%.
-The median household size is 2.4 people, larger than the Rest of NSW average of 2.3.
+Non-family households constitute the remaining 34.6%, with lone person households at 32.4% and group households making up 2.0%.
+The median household size is 2.4 people, which is larger than the average for the Rest of NSW at 2.3.

 Frequently Asked Questions - Households